-Ongoing programmes and networks in the area of operation, knowledge of the local context and trust from local communities are key components of effective partnership.
-Furthermore, the participation of local communities should be integral to programme design and implementation and based on appropriate consultation and feedback mechanisms.
+To ensure that partnerships are effective, and benefit affected communities, knowledge of the local context and trust from local communities are key components of programme delivery.
+Furthermore, the participation of local communities should be integral to programme design and implementation and based on appropriate consultation and robust feedback mechanisms.

 IASC member organizations have policy frameworks in place to prevent racism and racial discrimination and to strengthen diversity and inclusion.
-However, more needs to be done to support the explicit prohibition of racism and racial discrimination in partnerships and harmonize policy across the IASC member organizations.
+However, more needs to be done to support the explicit prevention and elimination of risks of racism and racial discrimination in partnerships and harmonizing policy across the IASC member organizations.

-Efforts to eliminate racism and racial discrimination in partnerships include:
+Efforts to prevent and/or eliminate racism and racial discrimination in partnerships include:

-- Strategies for partnership with civil society organizations that include explicit references to adherence to humanitarian principles, guiding principles that prioritize equity and equality among all partners, as well as principles aimed at eliminating racism and racial discrimination. - Partnerships with minority non-governmental organization coalitions. - An IASC organization pursues diversity and inclusion through discussions within its NGO membership, member engagement, and regional development as a way to further the localization agenda. - Working with governments on national action plans, legislative reform and other advisory services on racial discrimination in sectors such as education, health and access to justice, pursuant to the Durban Declaration and Programme of Action of the World Conference against Racism (2001) and the International Convention on the Elimination of All Forms of Racial Discrimination (1965). - Implementing the framework on human rights issues that affect people of African descent, as described in the Programme of Activities of the International Decade for People of African Descent (2015-2024) adopted by General Assembly resolution 69/16.
+- Strategies for partnership with civil society organizations that include explicit references to adherence to humanitarian principles, guiding principles that prioritize equity and equality among all partners, as well as principles aimed at eliminating racism and racial discrimination. - Partnerships with minority non-governmental organization coalitions. - Pursuing diversity and inclusion through discussions within its NGO membership, member engagement, and regional development. - Working with governments on national action plans, legislative reform and other advisory services on racial discrimination in sectors such as education, health and access to justice, pursuant to the Durban Declaration and Programme of Action of the World Conference against Racism (2001) and the International Convention on the Elimination of All Forms of Racial Discrimination (1965). - Implementing the framework on human rights issues that affect people of African descent, as described in the Programme of Activities of the International Decade for People of African Descent (2015-2024) adopted by General Assembly resolution 69/16.
 Under the Decade, an IASC organization has organized a fellowship programme that brings young people working in their communities on issues affecting people of African descent to Geneva for an immersive exposure to the work of human rights entities and other mechanisms. - Online, in-person and hybrid training for partners on humanitarian principles, protection principles and human-rights-based approaches.
-For example, Humanitarian Professional Certifications are offered to partners including the Certification in Applying Humanitarian Principles in Practice. - Reviews of IASC member organization policies on racism and racial discrimination, including policies applicable to implementing partners.
+For example, Humanitarian Professional Certifications are offered to partners including the Certification in Applying Humanitarian Principles in Practice.

+• Reviews of IASC member organization policies on racism and racial discrimination, including policies applicable to implementing partners.